StephanGELo/Casting-Agency-API/README.md

     - password:

 - Executive Producer
-  - All permissions a Casting Director has
+  - All permissions a Casting Director has, as mentioned above.
   - Permission to `post:movies` and `delete:movies`
   - Login info:
     - Email: